php-actions/composer/README.md

 There are also SSH input available: `ssh_key`, `ssh_key_pub` and `ssh_domain` that are used for depending on private repositories.
 See below for more information on usage.

-Example of a yaml config that wants to see suggestions and does not want to install dev packages, and passes the `--profile` and `--ignore-platform-reqs` arguments:
+Example of a yaml config that does not want to install dev packages, and passes the `--profile` and `--ignore-platform-reqs` arguments:

 ```yaml
 jobs: